navpil/esoteric-collections/Readme.md

  - HardcoreImmutableCollection (checks for clone, copy constructor or Serializable, otherwise throws)
  - N2List - guarantees O(n^2) performance on all operations.
 Can be used for finding weak places.
  - UnorderedList - guarantees that the list will never keep the order of elements added
- - DoNotWorkOnWeekendsCollections - throws exceptions for every mutable operation on Saturdays and on every operation on Sundays

 ### Actually useful